catid/CauchyCaterpillar/README.md

 (0.2% measured failure rate versus 0.4% for RLC).

 Encoding/decoding is a bit faster than RLC thanks to the Cauchy matrix structure.

+#### Future work:

+The limit on data rate (< 2000 packets/second) and the CPU overhead required can be alleviated by using a more complicated matrix structure like the one I developed for Siamese.

 #### Streaming versus Generational Block Codec